Lilian-yoli/Lilian-yoli/README.md

 <!--
 **Lilian-yoli/Lilian-yoli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 Dedicated back-end engineer familiar with **API development** and implementation of **MySQL and Redis**.
 Accomplished and launched two websites projects in two months with experience in **server deployment on AWS**.
-I am a enthusiastic programmer revelled in solving problems by programming and implementing new technologies.
+I am an enthusiastic programmer revelled in solving problems by programming and implementing new technologies.
 Also, with **cross-industry background**, 5 years experience in **digital marketing industry**, made me much quicker to understand the business logic.<br>

 ### Project Co-Car